About The Fund

 We believe the UMass Amherst entrepreneurial ecosystem has great untapped potential.
 We see faculty members in labs with a passion for better solutions and students with fresh insights on old problems.
 We see alumni who are exploring countless ways for making us healthier, safer, smarter and even happier.
 For some, their energy and ideas become launch pads for transformative commercial enterprises.
 Our goal is to identify, invest in and champion the best of these UMass Amherst-linked ventures.

-We had an initial closing of $1.5 million in January 2017, of which $1 million was invested by alumnus Paul Manning of Charlottesville, VA and $500,000 was invested by UMass Amherst.
-We plan to raise additional funds through June 30, 2017.
-We expect to make investments of $50,000 to $200,000 over a three year investment period and harvest our investments within ten years.
+Our Fund was launched in January 2017 with initial investments by alumnus Paul Manning of Charlottesville, VA and UMass Amherst.
+The Fund stopped accepting additional investments on September 30, 2017, at which point the Fund had raised $5.9 million.
+We expect to make investments of $50,000 to $200,000 and harvest our investments within ten years.
 If this Fund is as successful as we hope, follow on investment funds may be created.

 Our investments are selective.
 Like any savvy investor, we seek promising opportunities that have strong prospects for commercial success and will generate commensurate returns for our investors.
 Although we are not a part of UMass Amherst, we see ourselves as a catalyst for innovation and entrepreneurship throughout the UMass Amherst community.